Perm refinery: Expansion though 1960s, 70s and 80s

+Post-Soviet privatization and expansion between 1990s and 2022

 At the time of the dissolution of the Soviet Union in 1991, the Perm refinery had ceased production of fertilizers, lubricants and petrochemicals, with each of the respective plants closed.
 In 1993, the state-owned enterprise controlling the refinery was privatized and acquired by Lukoil, who immediately commenced an overhaul of the refinery.
 Within three years, the Perm refinery became one of the first in the Russian Federation to produce diesel for export in conformity with European emission standards.
 This was later facilitated by the construction of the Perm-Andreevka-Ufa pipeline at a cost of 3.2 billion rubles in 2001, which enabled products from the refinery to be transported to the port of Ventspils in Latvia.
 The pipeline, which is 335 km in length and capable of transporting 2.4 million tons of petroleum products, was the first major private pipeline project in the post-Soviet era.

 All the facilities within the refinery complex had been rebuilt and modernized by the mid-2000s, including a new coking plant and vacuum distillation tower.
 As a result, Lukoil-Permnefteorgsintez significantly increased production of diesel and gasoline to 1.2 million tons annually without similarly increasing the volume of crude oil utilized in the refining process.
 Investment in the refinery continued into the next decade, with Lukoil announcing plans in 2013 to spend over $70 million reconstructing both the hydrodesulfurization plant and the hydrodearomatization unit to increase capacity of diesel production by 325 thousand tons.
 As a result, diesel production at the Perm refinery equated to four million tons by the end of 2014.
 Following this increase, Lukoil considered reconstructing the Perm-Andreevka-Ufa pipeline, although this project has not yet materialized.

 In January 2016, over five thousand railway wagons were transporting crude oil and refined petroleum to and from the refinery per month, according to Russian Railways.
 Later that year, Sergey Andronov was appointed as the General Director of Lukoil-Permnefteorgsintez, a position he still holds as of 2025.
 Two years after his appointment, the Ministry of Energy awarded the company a Certificate of Honor in 2018 to commemorate sixty years since the refinery commenced operations and to recognize its contribution to the oil and gas industry in Perm Krai during that time.
 However, this award came during a period when operations at the refinery were routinely disrupted by major fires, with incidents reported in 2017, 2019 and 2021.